lemanjo/pyupway/README.md

 # pyupway

-Simple utility to read values from MyUpway cloud service.
+Simple utility to read values from either MyUpway or MyUplink cloud service.
+Currently works only with one system at a time.

+When using MyUplink, first visit https://dev.myuplink.com/apps and create new app in order to get the API credentials.
+Note that History data is not supported with MyUplink service.

 ## Supported devices